Dethkrist/junior-react-test-shop/README.md

 For the test case, use of functional components is prohibited.
 Only class components.

-That's why i use fetch API now to fetch data from GraphQL before i'll wind the best way.
+That's why i use fetch API now to fetch data from GraphQL before i'll find the best way.

 Next steps:
  * Create working shopping cart;